populse/populse_mia/developer_doc/UsingVirtualisation.md

 ```
    - close this window

 Now you have WSL2 and an Ubuntu 20.04 linux.
-Lycée Blaise Pascal Rouen
 Before you install a new distribution using `wsl --install -d distribution`, make sure that WSL is in 2 mode with:
    `wsl --set-default-version 2`
 The distribution is only available for the current Windows user.